ulfaslak/infostop/README.md

 ![img](https://ulfaslak.com/files/infostop_example_geomap.png)

-For more examples and full documentation check out the [documentation](https://infostop.readthedocs.io/en/latest/about.html) page (*DOCUMENTATION IS OUTDATED*).

 ## Advantages
 * **Simplicity**: At its core, the method works by two steps.
 (1) Reducing the location trace to the medians of each stationary event and (2) embedding the resulting locations into a network that connects locations that are within a user-defined distance and clustering that network.
 * **Multi-trace support:** Currently, no other libraries support clustering multiple traces at once to find global stop locations.
 Infostop does.
 The image above visualizes stop locations at a campus for a population of almost 1000 university students.